geekzzz/win_openvdb/README.md

 6.4.
 Go to the path \code\build\OpenVDB, and open OpenVDB.sln in VS2010<br>
 6.5.
 Select "Release" mode, 64-bit, and Build all..
 Should have 5 succeeded, 2 failed.<br>

-7) Check and Try it!
+7) Check it and Try it!
 -------------------------------------
 This build system was designed to do everything automatically.
 When finished, you should have an openvdb.lib and openvdb.dll which you can use in other projects, and an vdb_render.exe which will confirm the build.<br>
 Other things to observe:<br>